RRZE-HPC/MD-Bench/README.md

 # MD-Bench

-A simple, sequential  C version of the Mantevo miniMD benchmark.
+A simple, sequential  re-implementation in C of the Mantevo miniMD benchmark.

 ## Build